zerkman/shifter_inside/README.md

 # Shifter Inside - remove top and bottom borders in GEM desktop

-Copyright (c) 2019-2023 by François Galea (fgalea à free.fr)
+Copyright (c) 2023 by François Galea (fgalea à free.fr)

-This is a program for the Atari ST/STe which uses classical demoscene-style top and bottom border removal techniques to use them on the standard graphical interface, GEM.
+This is a program for the Atari ST/STe which uses classical demoscene-style top and bottom border removal techniques to extend the screen size of the standard graphical interface, GEM.

+It typically enables screen sizes of 640×276 in medium resolution, or 320×276 in low resolution.
+No screen size improvement is available for high resolution monochrome mode.

 ## Binary build